-->

 A Great Team!

-Ms. Hayashida and Mr. Moody are the college counselors at NIS, and from as early as Grade 9, they are engaged with students to help them start the often-times long process of figuring out what they will do after they leave NIS as a graduate.
+Ms. Hayashida and Mr. Moody are the college counselors at NIS, and from as early as Grade 9, they engage with and support students during the often long process of figuring out what they will do after they leave NIS as graduates.
 As college counselors, they have specific roles - Ms. Hayashida is the counselor for students applying to universities within Japan and Mr. Moody is the counselor for schools outside of Japan, primarily in North America, Europe, and Australia/New Zealand.
 And although that difference requires some specialized knowledge, they are a united team of support, working together to help students decide which field of study, which possible country, and, finally, which university or college they may wish to consider.
 The class of 2022 pose with their college counselors.

 Mr. Moody considers his role as one to boost the students’ confidence, encourage students to challenge themselves and to advocate for them.
 Moody encourages his students to “think outside of the box” and look beyond the big-name institutions.
 He’s been around long enough to know that with the variety of universities - and now countries, for instance, Holland - looking for IBDP students the caliber of NIS students, they would be selling themselves short to only consider the name-brand universities like the Ivy League or popular destinations like the California system.
 Moody enjoys helping students by introducing universities that have scholarship or honors programs in which NIS students have proven to be very successful.